mp-se/gravitymon/src_docs/source/index.rst

 * Storage mode when placed on cap (indefinite sleep)
 * Customize various hardware parameters to optimize device functionality.

-For a complete breakdown see the :ref:`functionallity`
+For a complete breakdown see the :ref:`functionality`

 .. note::
   If you are missing some feature, please reach out on `Github <https://github.com/mp-se/gravitymon/discussions>`_ or `homebrewtalk.com <https://www.homebrewtalk.com/threads/replacement-firmware-for-ispindel-gravitymon.698058/>`_